JorgeVladGarcia/DScourseS18_FinalProject/README.md

 ```
 top25.twitter$ideas.link<- paste("https://ideas.repec.org", top25.twitter$ideas.link, sep = "")
 ```
 With this last piece of information, we will be able to extract the Twitter handles from every registered author with a Twitter account that appears in the list 'Top 25% Economists, by Twitter Followers.'
-We will run a loop for this purpose, so we need to create an empty vector to store the data our loop will gather:
+We will run a loop for this purpose, so we need to create an empty vector to store the data our loop will gather.
+The CSS selector associated with the Twitter handles is "tr:nth-child(10) td+ td a", so we add this information as well.
+Fortunately, this information is stored as text, so we will only trim this text.
+Running this code might take longer, depending on the capacities of your personal computer:
 ```
 t.handle      <- 0 # create empty vector
 for (i in top25.twitter$ideas.link){